soyoychoi/Course-Registration-System/README.md

 Make sure csv file is in the folder that holds the java files to execute the program properly.

+Must follow these steps to execute the program properly.

-1) Run //javac User.java on terminal
+1) Run "javac User.java" on terminal
-2) Run //javac Course.java on terminal
+2) Run "javac Course.java" on terminal
-3) Run //javac CourseRegistration.java on terminal
+3) Run "javac CourseRegistration.java" on terminal
-4) Run //java CourseRegistration
+4) Run "java CourseRegistration"

-Run CourseRegistration.java file first.
-This is the only file with a main method.
+CourseRegistration.java is the only file with a main method.

 -------------------------------------------------------------------------------------------------------------------------